imfdlh/purchase-intention-prediction/README.md

 The dataset consists of feature vectors belonging to 12,330 sessions.
 The dataset was formed so that each session would belong to a different user in a 1-year period to avoid any tendency to a specific campaign, special day, user profile, or period.

-# Evaluation

-The evaluation metrics that will be the main concern in this project are AUC and Precision.
-The reason behind this decision is due to the nature of the data that has an imbalance class, thus the accuracy won’t represent the model's actual performance.
-As for Precision, we want to minimize the number of False Positives that happen.
-This is based on the consideration of which error will bring more harm towards the company, mostly revenue and ROI (Return on Investment).
-The result of this prediction model can be obtained will be utilized to decide whether to give a promotional voucher or coupon or discount or even rebate towards the customer than predicted to be ended up buying thins (bring revenue).
-The Redemption rate (the rate of costumer that redeemed a voucher/coupon) will be very low if we have a lot of False Positives, this will also affect the company's ROI since they have allocated their budget for promotion/making a campaign.

 # Insights

 You can also see the analysis from here: <a href="https://fadilah-milestone2p1.herokuapp.com/insights"> link </a>